Value-form: The informal circuit

-Globally, the shadow economy, the informal sector, the scope of criminal activity, corruption and the unemployed "surplus population" all remain very large.
+Globally, the shadow economy, the informal sector, the scope of criminal activity, corruption, and the unemployed "surplus population" all remain very large.
 A lot of petty crime is no longer reported or recorded, since the police does not have the resources to cope with it, and victims do not bother to report it anymore.
 Kiki Seokhee Yoon states that "To the best of our knowledge, the probability that a crime will be reported is about 50 percent or less."
 Buonanno et al. (2017) say that "measuring crime is a challenging issue for social scientists".

-According to CNN Money, "Top executives at the so-called "too big to fail" banks have avoided any criminal charges, even as their banks paid tens of billions of dollars in fines to settle charges of wrongdoing leading up to the financial crisis."
+According to CNN Money, top executives at the so-called too big to fail banks "avoided any criminal charges, even as their banks paid tens of billions of dollars in fines to settle charges of wrongdoing leading up to the financial crisis."

 Friedrich Schneider however claims the shadow economy is decreasing in the long run.

 The Corruption Perceptions Index is only an indicator of corruption in the public sector of the economy, and not of corruption in the private sector, even although the private sector is much larger than the public sector.
 This index cannot show whether the total amount of corruption globally is increasing, constant, or decreasing.
 A more comprehensive measure is the Global Corruption Barometer.

+In the world's expanding slums and mega-slums, the informal sector dominates, and it is typically riddled with conflicts that have to be managed somehow.
+In ‘failed communities’ and lawless zones, gangs incubate, and they evolve into organized armed groups.
+The gangs can gain influence, because instruments of social control are weak or absent.
+As a force among people marginalized by neoliberal globalization, gangs are a significant and growing global phenomenon, with millions of members.

+The longterm evolution of gangs is characterized (1) by growing sophistication in their operations, networks and cells, (2) by politicization and (3) by internationalization.
+"Third-generation gangs" evolve political aims, operate internationally and gain power through mercenary and political activity, including the infiltration of law enforcement and other government agencies.
+In the long run, they become "more than a crime problem".

+According to Robert and Pamela Bunker, "During epochal transitions, the boundaries between crime and war break down, old economies subside, and new and more profitable ones arise, social class patterns are rearranged (along with other aspects of the earlier epoch) due to societal conventions, and state institutions become obsolete and dysfunctional."

-"In a criminalized capitalism, where the state and the private sector increasingly work together to rob and exploit the people, crime does pay.
-Yet the decay of bourgeois values does not automatically prompt a struggle for better values.
-It could also lead to a long-term degeneration of all human values, the destruction of humanism, and the disappearance of belief in the sanctity of human life and in the defense of human dignity."
+Ernest Mandel argued that in a criminalized capitalism, where the state and the private sector increasingly work together to rob, intimidate and exploit the people, crime does pay.
+The decay of bourgeois values may not automatically prompt a struggle for better values.
+It could also lead to a long-term degeneration of all human values, the destruction of humanism, and the disappearance of belief in the sanctity of human life and in the defense of human dignity.